iNavFlight/inav/docs/boards/AnyFC F7.md

 ## Barometer

 **AnyFC F7** clones comes without MS5611 barometer installed.
-If you want to use external barometer of any kind (BMP280, BMP085, MS5611) you have to use target `ANYFCF7_EXTERNAL_BARO`.
+If you want to use external barometer of any kind (BMP280 or MS5611) you have to use target `ANYFCF7_EXTERNAL_BARO`.
 This target enables barometer detection on external I2C bus.

 # AnyFC F7 Pro from Banggood